preactjs/enzyme-adapter-preact-pure/examples/counter/README.md

 ## Running the tests

-To install the project's dependencies and run the tests, clone this repository, switch to the "counter" directory and run:
+To install the project's dependencies and run the tests, clone this repository, switch to the "examples/counter" directory and run:

 ```shell
 npm install